We Asked Hoteliers and Hospitality Designers: What Are the Best Queen Mattresses?

 Why we chose it: Supportive enough for stomach and back sleepers, and a plush, quilted top keeps it soft enough for side sleepers.

-Sereno Hotels in Lake Como, Italy, and St. Barths leans on Beautyrest’s premium Black collection.
+Sereno Hotels in Lake Como, Italy, and St. Barths lean on Beautyrest’s premium Black collection.
 And of all the different options available (C-Class, K-Class, L-Class, etc.), you can’t really go wrong with any pick for one of the best queen mattresses; each offers tailor-made support.
 “Hoteliers should never forget that at the most basic level, we are giving our guests a comfortable bed to sleep in,” stresses Luis Contreras, Sereno’s owner, who worked with Patricia Urquiola on the design of the properties.
 “So first and foremost, we select these mattresses with comfort top of mind.”

 Best for a Soft Splurge: Naturalmat Natural Fiber Cashmere Mattress